shainotshy1/NoteIt/README.md

 # NoteIt
 Adding a readme to note changes and the like

-//todo, findout and plan what to do
+//todo, find out and plan what to do